-- For school papers, I use these boxes.
+- For school papers, I use flat office storage boxes.
 As soon as my little one comes home from school, I go through his folder.
 I follow the same basic procedure as with the mail.
 I toss what needs to be tossed, I put his special work in the box, and I have a magnetic calendar where I put up any flyers of upcoming events, picture order forms, birthday party invitations, etc.

 - All other papers that need to be filed live in my filing boxes.
 I love these boxes because they’re light and they come in all kinds of colors and designs.
 You have to keep things pretty right?!
 I have two, and that seems to be enough for our family.
-These are perfect for keeping papers from categories such as insurance, medical records, mortgage papers, car papers, social security, passports, birth certificates etc. Our home office will be spiffied up soon, and when we do it, I’m considering buying one of these cabinets, as an upgrade for my boxes.
+These are perfect for keeping papers from categories such as insurance, medical records, mortgage papers, car papers, social security, passports, birth certificates etc. Our home office will be spiffied up soon, and when we do it, I’m considering buying a cabinet, as an upgrade for my boxes.
 I’m not sure it’s entirely necessary though since the boxes I use have worked very well for years.
 The benefit I see is it would help me to have everything in one place instead of two.

 - Switch to paperless billing: Any bills that are still coming in the mail need to be switched over to paperless billing.
 Almost every single provider has paperless billing.
 Some even reward you for opting into paperless billing!
 This usually only takes a few minutes and can be done by logging into your provider’s website.
 So many bills that could be paperless: electric, gas, water, credit cards, mortgage, insurance, car payments, internet, tv, cell phone, pool maintenance, etc.